-Our MESTIZO Breakfast is a quality combination of some fine single origin coffee from Colombia, Honduras and Brazil.
+Our BREAKFAST! is a quality combination of some fine single origin coffee from Colombia, Honduras and Brazil.

 The curated mix is lightly roasted to retain all the layers of single origin characteristics making a perfect start to your day.